iExecBlockchainComputing/iexec-mcp-server/TOOLS.md

 - `protectedData` (string, required): Address or ID of the protected data.
 - `newOwner` (string, required): Wallet address of the new owner.
-- `privateKey` (string, required): Private key of the current owner.

 **Output:**